vuejs/awesome-vue/README.md

 - [Cuping Font](https://cupingfont.com/) - Cool font generator made with vuejs
 - [Slack Vuesualizer](https://slack-vuesualizer.vercel.app) - Display and search through your Slack archive.
 - [findcharitables.org](https://findcharitables.org/) - Website for listing of organizations that need donation
+- [RunJS](https://runjs.app) - JavaScript playground that evaluates your code as you type and gives instant feedback.
+Ideal for prototyping ideas or trying out new libraries.

 ### Interactive Experiences